1 – Prints without support with a 3d printer cooler

-They will print incredibly better, specially the long ones. check the image comparing
+They will print incredibly better with A 3d printer cooler, specially the long ones. check the image comparing

 2 – Small perimeters

 No cooling | inefficient cooling | Perfect cooling